Schedule Europe Trip for Best Seasons, Values

 There are some other benefits to winter travel.
 Winter festivals and New Year’s are exciting times in Europe.
 Cities such as Paris are beautiful when decorated for the Christmas holidays.
 New Year’s eve in Paris is exciting, with parties, festivals and night life.
 Several other countries have holiday events and festivals as well.

 The biggest benefit of winter travel is that you will see fewer other tourists.
+Your experience will be more authentic, seeing European life without the crush of people.

 Early spring finds most of area still chilly and wet, especially in the north, so streets are uncrowded.
 Though not great for swimming, the weather is fine for outdoor tours and sightseeing.
 Budget-minded travelers will like the cheaper prices for airfare and hotels.